-You'll be ready to go You must arrange home once you're able to walk safely and perform your exercise program and stay with you and your surgeon or physician assistant determines that you are ready for dismissal.
+You'll be ready to go home once you are able to walk safely and perform your exercise program and your surgeon or physician assistant determines that you are ready for dismissal.
 Your coach must be available the morning after surgery to receive discharge instructions with you.
 Most patients are ready for discharge home one day after surgery.